 4. Computer Modeling

 And while we may still be some steps away from replacing living animal models with whole biological systems virtualization, there are databases waiting with ready-to-use information.
 Take your pick of behavioral, strain or line, histological, genotype, gene expression, or RNA-seq data and dig in!
-Where there’s massive data, resource atlases are not far behind.
+Where there are massive data, resource atlases are not far behind.

 Step 3: Refining Your Experiments